AndrewRadev/libmarks/README.md

 - [ ] Auto-import github stars if you've connected your github account
 - [ ] API access, remote bookmarking, a bookmarklet
 - [ ] Dead-simple Android app for bookmarking on the go (using the API)
+- [ ] Overall styling refactoring, compass/bourbon, own all style in the project